Research & Projects

 Guitar tablature modelling

 I am the coordinator of the French ANR TABASCO project, in which we are elaborating computational tools to assist the composition and writing of guitar music, in collaboration with K. Deguernel, A. D'Hooge, B. Navarret and the Arobas Music company.
-This project involves the ellaboration of encoding tools dedicated to tablatures, satistical studies on cross-style guitar copora (DLfM paper) and musical function identification (ISMIR paper).
+This project involves the design of encoding tools dedicated to tablatures, satistical studies on cross-style guitar copora (DLfM paper) and musical function identification (ISMIR paper).

 Music and NLP

 NLP principles (Natural Language Processing) are often transposed in the musical domain to improve a variety of MIR tasks.
-In collaboration with Mikaela Keller, this project aims at studying the suitability, the performance and the limits of NLP models applied to symbolic musical data.
+In collaboration with Mikaela Keller and Viet-Toan Le, this project aims at studying the suitability, the performance and the limits of NLP models applied to symbolic musical data.
 Our NLP4MuSA paper aims at studying the self-attention mechanism on musical data.
 This project is supported by a bilateral funding (PHC) with Dorien Herremans at Singapore University of Technology and Design.

 AI Song Contest (2020)

 In the AI Song Contest teams of musicians, artists, scientists and developers take on the challenge of creating a new Eurovision-like hit with the help of artificial intelligence.
 Check out our song I Keep Counting created in collaboration with Florence Levé, Richard Groult, Mathieu Giraud and Gianluca Micchi and interpreted by our guest singer Niam.
 We got the 4th place on 13 teams.
 More details on our submission on this page and in our TISMIR paper.
 Here's the link to the VPRO page where you can listen to the 13 songs and evaluate them.